NREL/BuildingMOTIF/book/tutorials/simple-create-and-validate.md

     print(f"  {param}")
 ```

-All parameters have a mandatory `name` parameter.
+All templates have a mandatory `name` parameter.
 This template also defines three other parameters:
 - `speed`: a point holding the current speed of the fan
 - `start_stop`: a command point to start or stop the fan
 - `status`: the current fan status